“Best museum we have visited. Well done” Cooper (August 2018)

 Over a century of Australian farming history is on show across half a hectare of under cover exhibition space.
-The interpretive displays bring together the stories and farming collection to which the York Peninsula is well known.
+The interpretive displays bring together the history of Kadina and surrounds with the stories and the farming collections for which the Yorke Peninsula is well known.

 |Under School Age||Free|